Foolproof Plan To Score 160+ in NEET 2023 Chemistry

 The first few topics listed here are from class 11, and the rest from class 12.
 Questions from the topic Aldehyde, Ketone, Carboxylic acids generally comprises reactions.

 Also check: NEET notes

 V. Work Smartly

-Apart from referring to the best books, devising a plan, mastering key concepts and pattern, there are other vitals which contribute towards smart studying which are as follows:
+Apart from referring to the best books, devising a plan, mastering key concepts and patterns, there are other vitals that contribute towards smart studying which are as follows:

 - Practice from previous years’ papers.
 Once you have read a chapter, practice all possible MCQs asked in that chapter from previous years, sample papers, etc. This way you are covered

 - Students are asked to practice paper for many reasons, mainly to understand and decipher the pattern of questions being asked, recurring topics.
 Focus on questions that are appearing in the paper often and decode its pattern.
 Understand the recurring theme of the question being asked, once that is cracked, chemistry would be sorted.
 This would only come with practice.
 Exhaustive revisions can help you decode the pattern, so keep practising